YOU as Philanthropists

 - What characteristics does this person have that made your group decide he/she was a philanthropist?

 - Where and how did this person spend their time, talent, and treasure?

 Thoughtful: This means to think about where you want to give your time, talent and treasure.
-What is important to you?
 What touches your heart?
-If you worry about the homeless people, you may want to support agencies and shelters which protect and nurture the homeless.Intentional: This means that you have thought about the cause you believe in and you are very deliberate about where you will give your time, talent, and treasure.
-It is “intentional” giving.Ongoing: This means that you have determined where you are giving your time, talent, and treasure and this decision will probably be a long term one.
-The facilitator gives an example, such as, “For instance, my grandmother and mother were very involved in the American Red Cross and as a young child, I was aware of the time, talent, and treasure they both gave to the Red Cross.
+If you worry about the homeless people, you may want to support agencies and shelters that protect and nurture the homeless.Intentional: This means that you have thought about the cause you believe in and you are very deliberate about where you give your time, talent, and treasure.
+It is "on purpose" giving.Ongoing: This means that after you have determined where you are giving your time, talent, and treasure, this decision will probably be a long term one.
+Here is a personal example: “For instance, my grandmother and mother were very involved in the American Red Cross and as a young child, I was aware of the time, talent, and treasure they both gave to the Red Cross.
 As soon as I was old enough, I became involved in the Junior Red Cross and worked as a hospital aide through high school.
 Today, even though my grandmother has died and my mother is too ill to volunteer, when a request comes for a donation, I give to the Red Cross.
 That is what is meant by ongoing/over time.”

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 01.
 Define Philanthropy

 Benchmark MS.1 Define philanthropy as individuals and organizations providing their time, talent, and/or treasures intended for the common good throughout history and around the world.
 Give examples.